-- 1. Submit all formal papers and informal writing on Canvas by the due date, generally the due date for all of a single week's work will be Sunday night by midnight.
-I encourage you to work well ahead of this deadline. - 2.
-All formal out-of class work must be free from spelling, grammatical, and punctuation errors. - 3.
-Length: Most formal papers should be a minimum of 850 words and a maximum of 1200 words.
+Submit all formal papers and informal writing on Canvas by the due date.
+Generally the due date for all of a single week's work will be Sunday night by midnight.
+I encourage you to work well ahead of this deadline.

+- 2. All formal out-of class work must be free from spelling, grammatical, and punctuation errors. - 3.
+Length: Most formal papers should be a minimum of 850 words and a maximum of 1500 words.
 Please note your word count at the top of the page.
-Research Paper can be up to 2000 words, but I prefer 1800 words. - Labeling: Student Name, college, date, class number and section letter in upper right hand corner.
+Your final research Paper can be up to 1800 words.. - 4.
+Labeling: Student Name, college, date, class number and section letter in upper left-hand corner.
 Identify the assignment clearly ("Paper # 1, Narrative," or Informal Response # 2 to Galeano Podcast) - 5.
 All formal papers should have a properly capitalized title. - 6.
 All direct quotes and factual or opinion-based source material must be cited MLA style.
-Please consulthttp://owl.english.purdue.edu/owl/resource/747/01/ (Links to an external site.)Links to an external site.
-(Links to an external site.) ffor proper formatting. - 7.
-12 point font, 1.5 line spacing, Times New Roman, paragraph indents conform to the audience and writing purpose. - Business writing flush left with no indent and a space between paragraphs; - Academic writing should have indented paragraphs and no line space between paragraphs.
+Please consult http://owl.english.purdue.edu/owl/resource/747/01/ - 7.
+For proper formatting: 12 point font, 1.5 line spacing, Times New Roman, paragraph indents conform to the audience and writing purpose. - Business writing flush left with no indent and a space between paragraphs; - Academic writing should have indented paragraphs and no space between paragraphs.

-- 1. January 27: Paper # 1, An expansion and summary of the ideas or events briefly introduced in one of Galeano's "Days" - 2.
-February 10: Paper # 2, Analysis/Persuasion: On "The Lottery" - 3.
-March 4: Paper # 3: Researching a "day" from Galeano's book and analyzing the book itself for omissions, emphasis, or stylistic problems. - 4.
-March 23: Paper # 4 Research Project into the most compelling of the days that you have read about....
-1800 words. - 5.
-March 27-31.
-EXAM week: Topic and due date TBA
+- April 22: Paper # 1, A summary, close textual analysis and expansion of one or two of the ideas or events briefly introduced in one of Galeano's "Days" - May 6: Paper # 2, Narrative / Reflection - May 22: Paper # 3, Researching a "day" from Galeano's book and analyzing the book itself for omissions, emphasis, or stylistic problems. - June: 24 Paper # 4, Research Project that analyzes the writing techniques Galeano uses as well as the topics that he focuses on: 1500-1800 words. - June 27-31.
+EXAM week.
+Topic and due date TBA